FiatAccompli/Civ6Mods/UIPluginsFramework/README.md

 * `InGame_TopPanel` - Adds a custom panel to the info bar at the top of the screen (the one that contains overall civilization yields and some other things).
-* `InGame_WorldTracker` - Adds a custom panel within the world tracker (the left side of the screen that contains tech/civic and emergency panels (for Rise+Fall))
+* `InGame_WorldTracker` - Adds a custom panel within the world tracker (the left side of the screen that contains tech/civic and emergency panels (for Rise+Fall)).
+Expand/collapse functionality and a header is automatically added to world tracker plugins to build the complete panel the user sees.

 In the case of `InGame_TopPanel` and `InGame_WorldTracker` plugin points it is necessary to explicitly control the size of the top-level control (`ContextPtr` in lua code) as it